netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   * City
   * Street Address

-Next, the configuration for the DHL module is explained.
+Next, the configuration sections for the DHL module are explained.

 .. admonition:: Note

-   The sections *Shipping Methods → DHL* and *Shipping Methods → DHL (deprecated)* are core parts of Magento® which connect to the webservice of DHL USA, but not the DHL Versenden Business Shipping in Germany or Austria.
+   The sections *Shipping Methods → DHL* and *Shipping Methods → DHL (deprecated)* are core parts of Magento® which connect to the webservice of DHL USA only.
+   They are not relevant for DHL Business Shipping (Versenden) in Germany or Austria.

 General Settings
 ~~~~~~~~~~~~~~~~

-In the configuration section *General Settings* you can select if you want to run
+In the configuration section *General Settings* you can choose if you want to run
 the module in *Sandbox Mode* to test the integration, or in production mode.

 You can also configure the logging.
-If the logging is enabled in the DHL module and
+If the logging is enabled here and
-also in *System → Configuration → Advanced → Developer → Log Settings*, the DHL
+in *System → Configuration → Advanced → Developer → Log Settings*, the DHL
 webservice messages will be recorded in the file ``var/log/dhl_versenden.log``.
 You can choose between three log levels:

-* ``Error`` records communication errors between the shop and the DHL webservice,
+* ``Error`` records communication errors between the shop and the DHL webservice.
 * ``Warning`` records communication errors and also errors related to the message
-  content (e.g. address validation, invalid services selected), and
+  content (e.g. address validation failed, invalid services selected).
-* ``Debug`` records all messages.
+* ``Debug`` records all errors, messages, and transferred content.

 .. admonition:: Note